2023: Rumble brews in Ebonyi PDP over gov candidate

 The 3-man delegates list used for the first primary was the product of the state PDP Congress of May 7, 2022 which was eventually recognised by the PDP National Working Committee, NWC.

-The primaries were authorised by the PDP NWC, were peacefully conducted with the INEC monitoring the exercise in line with the Electoral Guidelines and the 2022 Electoral Act as Odii’s name was thereafter forwarded to INEC on June 10.
+The primaries, authorised by the PDP NWC, were peacefully conducted with the INEC monitoring the exercise in line with the Electoral Guidelines and the 2022 Electoral Act as Odii’s name was thereafter forwarded to INEC on June 10.

 However, the national leadership of the PDP in a statement by its Publicity Secretary, Debo Ologunagba, cancelled the May 28 and 29 exercise, claiming that the panel that conducted the election was not properly constituted.